whyDoILoveThis/project__ITS_Git_Bash/README.md

   This has turned into my way of breaking things down in order to understand them fully.
 Its giving me all of the css experience I can handle and im finnaly getting deeper into modern forms of JS.
 I am fully invested in this project at this time while still allowing time for 'Simpli-Recipes.com', and the 'ITS-guns' project.
 ITS-guns is going to be tough because the next thing I have to get up and running to move foward with it is user authentication which I am still in the process of tackling.

   Its working out great that I chose element selectors and very limited classes due to the massive amount of text...
 Still worried that potential problems could arise, but as of now none can be forseen.

+``
+10/25/2023
+So, it's definately time to separate this into two different projects.
+I have started the 'Learn-React18' project/notes thing as well.

+  I used to write everything down in notebooks, but I find it better to learn this way.
+The best way for me to learn something foundational, or to grasp an overall concept is to write out.
+Draw a picture of it for my mind.
+I get the same experience, maybe even better doing it this way.
+Will finish out much of the course this way on react, also working on this, and I really need to get back to work on the recipes and guns.com clone.
+There is alot there to learn about authentication and APIs.